mediocre/dhl-ecommerce-solutions/README.md

 ### dhlEcommerceSolutions.applyDimensionalWeight(request, [divisor])

-This method applies the dimensional weight formula to a request.
-The request weight will be set to the dimensional weight if the dimensional weight activation conditions are met.
+Applies dimensional weight (instead of physical weight) to a rate request if the specified weight and dimensions qualify for dimensional weight.

 **Example**